-The Remuneration Committee (RemCo) is responsible for and oversees this policy.
-The Board appoints RemCo, which is made up of three of our independent, non-executive directors and lets it use independent judgement in remuneration matters.
+The Board appoints a Remuneration Committee (RemCo), which is made up of four independent, non-executive directors to make sure there's independent judgement on remuneration matters.
 RemCo's Terms of Reference set out the committee's duties, which we review annually.

-Deloitte LLP has been appointed as the RemCo advisor.
-The Risk function also has a say in remuneration decisions where appropriate.
+Deloitte LLP advises RemCo as needed.
+The Risk function also has input into the Remuneration Policy and decisions where appropriate.

 RemCo meets as needed, but at least twice a year.
-In the prior performance period (the year to 28 February 2022), the Committee met 9 times.
+In the last performance period (the year to 28 February 2023), the Committee met 9 times.

-The RemCo reviews the Remuneration Policy annually to check it's aligned with our business strategy, objectives and values, and compliance with regulatory requirements.
-We created the policy using these principles.
+A key objective of RemCo's annual review of the Remuneration policy was to check it's aligned with our business strategy, objectives and values, long-term interests and complied with regulatory requirements.